 To realize the full potential of a holistic recovery across the Island, critical infrastructure needs must be addressed in a way that goes beyond what has been done in past efforts.
-CIR will fund the rebuilding, hardening, and making more resilient of critical infrastructure assets (e.g. roads, bridges, channels, healthcare facilities, etc.) that are located across the Island.
-In so doing, the Island will be more adaptable to changing conditions, and able to withstand and recover rapidly from disruptions caused by future disasters.
-This Program will also seek to ensure that resilient infrastructure investments carry multiple community benefits, creating public amenities, reducing hazards, and contributing to economic revitalization.

-CIR will make funds available to municipalities, governmental and other eligible entities through a subrecipient model and seeks to coordinate and leverage program funds with other public and private sector investments.
-Projects will be evaluated to ensure no duplication of benefit across other funding streams occurs.
-PRDOH intends to use a combination of selected projects that have been determined to be critical for the Island's recovery, meet a recovery objective, are CDBG-DR compliant, and are identified as part of the island-wide planning process.
-As an output of the planning process, PRDOH, at its discretion, may decide to create an application-based Notice of Funding Availability (NOFA) or will enter into agreements with selected units of government.
+CIR will fund the rebuilding, hardening, and making more resilient of critical infrastructure that are located across the Island.
+In so doing, the Island will be more adaptable to changing conditions, and able to withstand and recover rapidly from discutors.
+This Program will also coak to ensure that resilient from disruptions caused finfrastructure investments hazards, and contributing t eligible entities through a ith other public and private penefit across other funding streams occurs.
+PRDOH intends to use a combination of selected projects that have been determined to be critical for the Island's recovery, meet a recovery objective, are CDBG DR compliant, and are identified as part of the island wide planning process.
+As an output of the planning process, PRDOH, at its discretion, may decide to create an application based.
+Notice of Funding Availability (NOFA) or will enter into agreements with selected units of government.
 PRDOH may focus on identifying projects that benefit LMI areas, although projects may also meet other national objectives.
-CIR further aligns with Puerto Rico's Recovery Plan priorities for short-term priority on critical health and safety needs.
+CIR further aligns with Puerto Rico's Recovery Plan priorities for short term priority on critical health and safety needs.